Image: Illustration from The Nest by Jon Klassen

 The following artists have participated in Nightswimming readings:

-Maddie Bautista, Rachel Cairns, Patricia Cerra, Jasmine Chen, Gillian Clark, Amanda Cordner, Nathaniel Hanula-James, Phoebe Hu, Jani Lauzon, Eponine Lee, April Leung, Anita Majumdar, Qianna MacGilchrist, Myekah Payne, PJ Prudat, Asha Vijayasingham, Michaela Washburn, Bahareh Yaraghi.
+Maddie Bautista, Marie Beath Badian, Rachel Cairns, Patricia Cerra, Jasmine Chen, Gillian Clark, Amanda Cordner, Sierra Haynes, Nathaniel Hanula-James, Phoebe Hu, Jani Lauzon, Eponine Lee, April Leung, Anita Majumdar, Qianna MacGilchrist, Myekah Payne, PJ Prudat, Asha Vijayasingham, Michaela Washburn, Bahareh Yaraghi.

-Development and readings were held at the Banff Centre as part of the 2016, 2019 and 2021 Banff Playwrights Labs: participants included Dalal Badr, Patricia Cerra, Alan Dominguez, Sheldon Elter, June Fukumura, Kris Joseph, Emilie Leclerc, Kristen Padayas, Jenna Rodgers, Mike Tan, Colin Wolf, Adrienne Wong.
+Development and readings were held at the Banff Centre as part of the Banff Playwrights Lab: participants included Dalal Badr, Marie Beath Badian, Patricia Cerra, Alan Dominguez, Sheldon Elter, June Fukumura, Sierra Haynes, Kris Joseph, Emilie Leclerc, Erin Lindsay, Leora Morris, Kristen Padayas, Jenna Rodgers, Kodie Rollan, Mike Tan, Colin Wolf, Adrienne Wong.
 Thank you all.

 Ken’s book was very well received when it was published in 2015.
 Here are a selection of comments on the book….